I was in the darkness. Lost. Messed Up. In search of the truth.

 It was a bitter-sweet encounter with the truth.
 Little did I realize, I was one of the reasons why Jesus Christ was crucified.
 My sins made Him shed His blood.

 Jesus Christ had to sacrifice His life to redeem me, to redeem all of us.
 As atonement for sins, God has to manifest Himself into flesh, die, and be raised again.
 It was the only way for men to be reconciled with Him.
-We may not understand all of God's ways but one thing is clear for me - He did all of this because of His great love for us.
+We may not understand all of God's ways but one thing is clear for me - He died for all of us because of His great love for us.
 God could have just easily ended our lives just like in Noah's time but He didn't because He wants to give us eternal life and to be in His kingdom when this earth fades.

 I thank God for His saving grace.
 I don't deserve this grace but He gave it freely.